mcl868/causalinmisdata/README.md

 - *exposure*:   The time-varying exposure.
 - *covariates*: The ordered sequence of the variables of the interest without the response.
 - *regList*:    The list consist of the models to estimate the probabilities for the missingness in data.
 See the function **missing.pattern**.
-- *augList*:    The list consist of the models of the Augmentations space The time-varying exposure.
+- *augList*:    The list consist of the models of the Augmentations space.
+All the models are linear by default (*augList=NULL*)
 - *data*:       Data.

 **Output**
+- *ExpectEstimate*: The expected value of the potential outcome.
+- *coef*:           The coefficients in marginal strucktural model.
 - *mmodels*:        The mmodels that have been used for modeling data.
 - *N*:              The sample size of data.
 - *NCC*:            The sample size of complete cases of data.
 In case of no missing values *NCC* is equal to *N*.
 - *exposure*:       The exposure of the analysis.
+- *augList*:    The list consist of the models of the Augmentations space.
+All the models are linear by default (*augList=NULL*)

 For further information about the function write *?g.dr.dicho* in r.